grip-on-software/monetdb-import/Database_structure.md

         tag references (Git).
     -   **message** - TEXT: Message that is added to the tag when it is created, separate from the commit message.
-Only available for Git repositories, and optional.
+Only available for Git repositories, and is NULL if no message was created.
     -   **tagged_date** - TIMESTAMP: Date on which the tag is created (Git) or most recently updated (Subversion).
 Note that tags should not be altered once they are created, so the tagged date should reflect the commit date for Subversion.
-The date may be missing for incomplete Git tags.
+The date may be NULL for incomplete Git tags.
-    -   **tagger_id** - INT - reference to vcs_developer.id: The
+    -   **tagger_id** - INT - reference to vcs_developer.alias_id: The
         developer that created the tag.
-If the developer cannot be deduced from tag information, then this is null.
+If the developer cannot be deduced from tag information, then this is NULL.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         in which the tag was created, based on date intervals.
 If the tag date is not matched to a sprint, then this is 0.
 In the case